-Just a couple miles off of I-26 in Spartanburg, amongst shopping and restaurants on the busy main thoroughfare of John D. White, Sr. Blvd, is a 10 acre botanical garden and woodland preserve.
+Have you enjoyed Hatcher Garden in Spartanburg, SC?
+Just a couple miles off of I-26 in Spartanburg, among shopping and restaurants on the busy main thoroughfare of John D. White, Sr. Blvd, is a 10 acre botanical garden and woodland preserve.
 The beautiful space is full of ponds, waterfalls, wildlife, trees and gardens with a wide variety of leafy and flowering plants.
 Hatcher Garden is open free to the public and should definitely be on your list of places to visit in Spartanburg.

 The garden began as the backyard garden of Harold and Josephine Hatcher in the late 1960s.
 The Hatchers converted run-down, eroded acreage behind their home into beautiful gardens, gradually opening them to the public and later officially opening Hatcher Garden.
 The Hatchers have since passed on, but the garden remains and is maintained by dedicated volunteers.